comparebasic/caneka/README.md

 build on any POSIX compatible operating system, including Mac, Windows, iOS, and Android, though these platforms are untested.

-## Tests

-Tests can be found in the `tests` folder and are runnable from the `caneka` binary with the argument `test`.

-## Run Tests

-Tests can be run using the following command

-    ./build/caneka test

-## Run Network Server

-For example, on port 8000

-    ./build/caneka serve=port:8000

 ## Folder Layout

 Because Caneka is intended to be written in another syntax and transpiled into